harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 >Arise my dear, come walk with me
 >
->Break the shackles of tradition and rise above the restrictions of orthodoxy
+>Break the shackles of tradition and walk away from the restrictions of orthodoxy
 >
->Rise above the frailty caused by luxury and the whims of delicacy
+>Walk away from the frailty caused by luxury and by the whims of delicacy
 >
->Rise above these fetters of bondage around your soul
+>Walk away these grandiose chains of duty self imposed by your soul
 >
->Rise above love, If love enslaves and puts you in a hole
+>Walk away from love If love enslaves and becomes a gaol
 >
->Ignore the  thorns and also the roses strewn in your path my dear
+>Walk away from the  thorns and also the roses strewn in your path my dear
 >
 ><img src="../assets/spacer.png" alt="Sahil Ludhianvi" style="width:52px;height:20px;">
 >